James Daly, 1st Baron Dunsandle and Clanconal: Background

 Daly was the eldest son of Denis Daly and Lady Henrietta, daughter of Robert Maxwell, 1st Earl of Farnham and Henrietta Cantillon, widow of the 3rd Earl of Stafford.
 The Right Reverend Robert Daly was his younger brother.

 Education

 Daly was educated at Trinity College, Dublin.

 Political career

-Daly was elected Member of Parliament for Galway Borough in 1805, a seat he held until 1811.
+Daly was elected Member of Parliament for Galway in 1805, a seat he held until 1811.
 In 1812 he was returned for County Galway, a constituency he represented until 1830 and again from 1832 to 1835.
 He saw the waning of Daly's influence in the political representation of both the borough and county of Galway, at the national level.
 A Tory, he represented the county until 1833 when he lost his seat to Catholic representatives.
 For his long years of Tory support, in 1845 he was raised to the Peerage of Ireland as Baron Dunsandle and Clanconal, of Dunsandle in the County of Galway.
 Daly served as Mayor of Galway for a number of terms, 1804–5, 1810–11, 1814–15, 1818–20, and 1822–6.